johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 *Walk Mode* can be toggled with the :kbd:`\`` key (that's the `grave accent
 <https://en.wikipedia.org/wiki/Grave_accent>`_ or backtick key located in the
 top-left corner of the keyboard before the :kbd:`1` key).
-The cursor is displayed as a triangle instead of a square in this mode.
-The triangle points to the walking direction and represents your avatar; you can turn, strafe, and move forward and backward, just like in a classic dungeon crawler.
+The cursor is displayed as a triangle instead of a square in *Walk Mode*.
+The triangle represents your avatar and points to the walking direction; you can turn, strafe, and move forward and backward, just like in a classic dungeon crawler.

 .. raw:: html